EdSaleh/image-comparison/README.md

 # Image Comparison

-Compare pair of images and get data about their similarity and processing time.
+Compare pair of images and get data about their similarity and processing time using Node.js.

 # Installation